Splint3r7/web/_posts/BugBounty/2021-04-02-securing-rails-application.md

 GemScanner - Another tool that I have recently coded to identify older version of gems in your Gemfile.lock.
 The purpose of this tool is not to identify vulnerability in a gem but to find the current or latest version of gems.

 [![asciicast](https://asciinema.org/a/jJYO1WP2ctszJWGVdb6MYWIJJ.svg)](https://asciinema.org/a/jJYO1WP2ctszJWGVdb6MYWIJJ)

+## Contributions:

+* Special thanks to [stark0de1](https://twitter.com/stark0de1) to give me enough motivation to write this blog post & doing ruby on rails re-search with me.